 Jessica Mitford, Hons and Rebels

-In this funny and perceptive memoir Jessica Mitford describes growing up as the fifth of the notoriously determined Mitford sisters, a formidable group of strong-willed women.
+In this funny and perceptive memoir Jessica Mitford describes growing up as the fifth of the six notoriously determined Mitford sisters.
 An isolated childhood in the hideous Cotswold house built by their father Lord Redesdale (‘Farve’), where life centred round the church and the Conservative party, turned ‘Decca’ as she was known into a lifelong socialist.
 At 18 she made her escape, eloping spectacularly with her charismatic left-wing cousin Esmond Romilly, moving to the East End of London and then running a bar in Miami.
 It’s a story of sheer bravado brilliantly told by one of the most eccentric members of an eccentric family.

 Hermione, Countess of Ranfurly, To War with Whitaker